 The new trends in educational psychology also played a big role regarding the rise of ESP, by making the learners and their attitudes to learning English language the central issue.
-IF Learners have different needs and interests then courses have to be designed in accordance to that.
-This is in short was the notion of ESP.
+IF Learners have different needs and interests then courses have to be The term ESP goes back to 1960s.

-The term ESP goes back to 1960s.
 At that time the textbooks neglected the specific language needed by science students.